go up and never stop neon sign

 How to Choose the Right Productivity Tools

 "If possible, I recommend forming a small group of employees from ALL teams and departments who can weigh in on the tool and help you implement it," said Wheeler.
 She recalls in a previous role, the group developed a rubric for evaluation while exploring software demos and free trials.
-"I highly recommend not making productivity tools decisions in a vacuum."
+"I highly recommend not making productivity tool decisions in a vacuum."

 This same group also helped with implementation, she added.
 "Once we chose the tool, we trained each of our campus leads first so that they could coach and troubleshoot."